 How can I get involved?

-You can also clean up throughout the year, keep track of what you find, and inspire others with the Litterati app.
+Then, keep track of what you find, and inspire others with the Litterati app!

 Let’s clean up!